Immigration To Canada Through Business Ownership

 - Active and operational business (preferably with 3+ years of history)

-- It has at least 2 employees (the more employees it has the better)
+- It has at least two employees (the more employees it has, the better)

 - It is generating sufficient revenue to cover most of the expenses (at least $300,000+)

 - Your background or skillset is relevant to the business you plan to operate in Canada

 - There is a strong potential for sustained commercial success

 Want more tips?
 Please read our article about the top 3 tips for buying a business in Canada.

 You’ve researched your options and zeroed in on one particular business you want to buy.
 Now it’s time to bring in the cavalry.

 Hire a team of experienced professionals to take you through the due diligence process.
 This extensive research mission should uncover any issues the company may have, like bankruptcy filings, lawsuits, debt, zoning problems, or other disputes that would land in your lap.
 Your team will be able to assess the risks and determine how this should affect your purchase.

 While due diligence is critical in any business purchase, it’s especially vital when buying a business in a foreign country.
 You would need professionals who have expertise in that country’s laws, liabilities, and regulations.

 In addition to the due diligence specialists, you’ll need professionals who can help you through the purchase transaction.
 A business attorney and an accountant are must-haves.